Te whatu pōkeka (English)

 - the birth of ideas and process of learning and teaching.

 The tauparapara I te tīmatanga, ko te kore In the beginning there was a void.
 Ko te pō Within the void there was night.
 Nā te pō From within the night, seeds were cultivated Ka puta ko te Kukune It was here that movement began – the stretching.
 Ko te Pupuke There the shoots enlarged and swelled.
 Ko te Hihiri Then there was pure energy.
-Ko te Mahara Then there was the subconsciousness.
+Ko te Mahara Then there was the sub consciousness.
 Ko te Manako Then the desire to know.
 Ka puta i te whei ao Movement from darkness to light, from conception to birth.
-Ki te ao mārama e from learning to knowing.
+Ki te ao mārama e From learning to knowing.
 Tihēi Mauri ora I sneeze and there is life.

 This tauparapara is considered appropriate because it refers to, and describes, three generic phases of learning and growing that highlight clear links to what Charles Royal refers to as Mōhiotanga, Mātauranga, and Māramatanga.

-Mōhiotanga – What a child already knows and what they bring with them highlights new beginnings, new knowledge, new discoveries.
+Mōhiotanga – What a child already knows and what they bring with them highlights new beginnings, new knowledge, and new discoveries.

 Te kore, te pō,

 Mātauranga – This is a time of growth for the child.
 It denotes a phase of increasing potential, negotiation, challenge, and apprehension when dealing with new ideas.